dickdavis/model-context-protocol-rb/README.md

 The `ModelContextProtocol::Server::Prompt` base class allows subclasses to define a prompt that the MCP client can use.
 Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/prompts/) in the `with_metadata` block.

+Define any arguments using the `with_argument` block.
+You can mark an argument as required, and you can optionally provide the class name of a service object that provides completions.
+See [Completions](#completions) for more information.

 Then implement the `call` method to build your prompt.
 Use the `respond_with` instance method to ensure your prompt responds with appropriately formatted response data.

 This is an example prompt that returns a properly formatted response: